mrxz/three-meta-avatar-gltf-plugins/README.md

 ## Limitations
  * Meta Avatars appear to have two color vertex attributes, neither seem to provide correct output when taken as-is, so vertex colors are disabled.
  * The normals and tangents aren't dequantized yet.
+ * It assumes that the KTX2 texture is of a specific format and that the browser supports this natively (no transcoding is done)